namdiv/namdiv/README.md

 </a>

-### Data Normalization and ETL process for E-Commerce Data
+### 3.Data Normalization and ETL process for E-Commerce Data

 - ETL process for E-Commerce Data Tables.
 - Data Analytics using Python.